-Best Flea Markets in New Jersey
+Largest Flea Markets in New Jersey

-New Meadowlands Market
+New Meadowlands Market in East Rutherford

-Avenel Flea Market
+Avenel Flea Market in Woodbridge

-Columbus Farmers Market
+Columbus Farmers Market in Springfield Township

-Englishtown Auction Sales
+Englishtown Auction Sales in Manalapan

 If you are interested in checking out other antique markets in other states, check out the flea markets in Connecticut.
 These markets provide unique experiences to shoppers and people seeking to find some specific merchandise.